 - We strive to minimize wait time.
 However, emergencies and unexpected prolonged visits do occur and will take priority over a scheduled visit.
 We appreciate your patience and understanding.

-- As a courtesy, we email, text, and often call to remind parents about their appointments.
+- As a courtesy, we can either email or text to remind parents about their appointments.
 If we are unable to reach you, the ultimate responsibility to remember the appointment is yours.
 You will be responsible for a missed appointment charge if an appointment is missed.

 Forms and Fees Policy — Usually takes 2-3 Business Days